 Wisdom Is Flowing With the Current

 I have been struggling for months with a lack of human contact.
 I miss the sound of outdoor laughter, I miss seeing a face, I miss seeing the bounce in the steps of others when I am out and about.
+Being with another person in real life brings a sense of connection that is hard to replace.
 And, I miss my family and occasions and card games, and lunches out with friends, and going to museums and to the movies and sharing popcorn with my Ultimate Concierge.
-The day in and day out of a bland lifestyle is not intoxicating.
+Being with loved ones makes you feel appreciated.
+The day in and day out of a bland lifestyle is not intoxicating, especially given the current circumstances that have led to these feelings.
 I miss feeling intoxicated, and I feel life in Elsewhere is colorless.
+These negative experiences have impacted my outlook.
 Like a woman without her red lipstick and the scent of her delicious perfume.

 The Bewitching Witch

 Around the last week of March, I began to feel a catastrophe looming in the air.
 I tried to brush them away but they persisted in staying.
 So, I finally shared them with my Ultimate Concierge.
 Everything that has happened so far I predicted.
+At this point, I can confidently say my observations were accurate.
 My Ultimate Concierge nicknamed me a bewitching good witch afterward.

 Confront Reality with a Positive Goal

 Honestly, I have worn myself out with worry over the global situation in Elsewhere.
-It has been dramatically hard on me because I am not used to dealing with situations that I have little or no control over.
+The challenges I am facing have been dramatically hard on me because I am not used to dealing with situations that I have little or no control over.
 Living in Elsewhere feels like a constant nightmare; Though life in my apartment in the sky with my Ultimate Concierge, and America (my pooch) is more often than not a pleasant dream.
 Thank goodness I am married to a man who tells me, “Be grateful for all your blessings.”
+My faith in God helps me recognize each blessing, and I try to approach each day with thankfulness.

 My goal in 2021 is to focus on a positive approach on how to ease and reduce my fears of the outside world.
+Maintaining positive attitudes is essential for my well-being.
 I can do this by studying.
 For example, should I take the vaccine?
 I will study the pros and cons.
 Am I responsible for signing up for the vaccine and if so when and where?
 How can I satisfy my curiosity?
 How can I protect my family if it should come to that?
 And how can I share my feminine feelings with friends I can no longer spend time with because of COVID-19?
+When I connect with my friends, I make sure to express gratitude to them for their support and kindness.

 I am longing to hear the laughter and chatter in restaurants, look into the eyes of my daughter, daughter-in-law, son-in-law, and all of my Grands.
 Darling, I will race with all my might with my Ultimate Concierge and friends to catch a flight to somewhere over the rainbow!